martynaut/mirnamotif/README.md

 #### Running mirnamotif - search for new motif

-To be able to search for new motifs meme suite is needed.
+To be able to search for new motifs, meme suite is needed.
 Please download 4.11.4 version of meme http://web.mit.edu/meme_v4.11.4/share/doc/download.html into the same folder as repository, unpack the archive file and follow the instructions from INSTALL file.